Discover why the company decided to come full circle and return to Reward Gateway

 “We are under a lot of scrutiny in terms of the way we spend money and how we bring external suppliers on board.
 That’s why we spent a lot of time evaluating options before our recommendations were scrutinised by internal committees to make sure every angle was covered.
 We wanted to meet the expectations of our employees as far as possible, within our budget.
 By the end of the selection process, Reward Gateway was chosen as the successful supplier."

-Working closely with the TfL team, Reward Gateway set about tailoring a new discounts platform that would get a higher level of engagement with mydiscounts, to enable it to reach its potential.
+Working closely with the TfL team, Reward Gateway set about tailoring a new benefits platform that would get a higher level of engagement with mydiscounts, to enable it to reach its potential.
 TfL has a wide-ranging workforce demographic, which meant it was essential to curate a variety of retailers and services.
 Staff had made it clear, as part of a follow-up survey, that they wanted access to supermarkets, electronics, fashion and DIY, as well as local shops and brands with a focus on sustainability.

 This detailed approach has paid off and led to more active users and high engagement with mydiscounts.
 Once mydiscounts launched, work to promote the scheme continued through an ongoing communications campaign.
 The latest being based on RG MI as well as talking to staff across London.
 This has shown that although 16k are using the platform, not so many know about the app.
 With so many app benefits, TfL and RG are now launching an app campaign to raise further awareness.